tdavislab/MergeTreeMetric/README.md

 ## Usage

- You can get the Fig. 6 from paper (under review), using the following command.
+ You can get the Fig. 5 from paper (in citation), using the following command.
 And you will need to set lambda to be 0.5 and simplification to be 0.2 during the running of program.
 ```bash
 $ python MergeTreeMetric.py ./data/MovingGaussian/ Scalars_ ET dmyLeaf st GM 0 1
 ```